aifact/JuliaZH.jl/zh_CN/doc/src/base/base.md

 However, you can create variables with names:
 `abstract`, `mutable`, `primitive` and `type`.

-Finally:
-`where` is parsed as an infix operator for writing parametric method and type definitions;
-`in` and `isa` are parsed as infix operators;
+Finally, `where` is parsed as an infix operator for writing parametric method and type definitions.
+Also `in` and `isa` are parsed as infix operators.
-and `outer` is parsed as a keyword when used to modify the scope of a variable in an iteration specification of a `for` loop or `generator` expression.
-Creation of variables named `where`, `in`, `isa` or `outer` is allowed though.
+Creation of a variable named `where`, `in` or `isa` is allowed though.

 ```@docs
 module